dylanbeattie/freeasinweekend.org/index.md

 Don't want to pay?
 The source code is still free.
 Compile it yourself.

-The Web Assembly Systems Interface (WASI) represents a new paradigm for publishing and distributing packages.
+The status quo is broken, and I don't think we can fix it.
+But the Web Assembly Systems Interface (WASI) represents a new paradigm for publishing and distributing packages.
 It's a chance to do something different.

 [Open Source, Open Mind: The Cost of Free Software](open-source-open-mind)